DanielCatz/URLShortener/README.md

 $ cd ..
 $ npm run start
 ```
-Remember to edit the .env variable to production
+Remember to edit the .env variable to production and adjust proxy port
 ### Todos

 - Auto copy link to clipboard feature